SethCram/linguists-client/README.md

             proxy_cache_bypass $http_upgrade;
         }
     ```
+    verify the syntax of the config file is okay and start nginx using it
     ```sh
+    $ sudo nginx -t
     $ sudo service nginx start
     ```
     1. If SELinux is being used, tell it to allow httpd traffic: `sudo setsebool -P httpd_can_network_connect 1`

-8. navigate to the public IP address and the frontend should be visible
+7. navigate to the public IP address and the frontend should be visible
-9. verify that it's connected to the backend at port 8000 by clicking on the dropdown and seeing if it breaks
+8. verify that it's connected to the backend at port 8000 by clicking on the dropdown and seeing if it breaks